ic3qu33n/uefi-getaway-driver/README.md

 vroom vroom

-*I am not responsible with any damage you incur to the digital assets of anyone by your use of this software.
+*I am not responsible for any damage you incur to the digital assets of anyone by your use of this software.
 I am not responsible for what you do with these drivers.
+Practice safe driving.
 Obey the speed limits
 Eat your vegetables*

 k luv u so much
 xoxo
 ic3qu33n